Mass and tidal parameter extraction from gravitational waves of binary neutron stars mergers using deep learning: Classification of GW signals from different sources

 \subsection{Classification: Network Architecture}

 The large amount of data associated with GW data calls for efficient methods of data analysis.
 Here, we discuss the use of deep neural networks for the classification of GW signals from different sources, specifically, BBH and BNS mergers.
-We generate the GW signals of binary black hole and binary neutron star mergers for classification using the methods described in ~\ref{subsec:gw_sim_classification}.
+We generate the GW signals of binary black hole and binary neutron star mergers for classification using the methods described in section~\ref{sec:data_prep}.
 The network designed for classification consists of the input layer, several 1D~convolutional layers and a couple of dense layers.
-The output layer of the network contains three nodes for classifying the input waveform into one of three categories: BBH mergers, BNS mergers or no signals.
+The output layer of the network contains three nodes for classifying the input waveform into one of three categories: BBH mergers, BNS mergers, or no signals.
 The structure of the classification network is detailed in table~\ref{cla_cnn}.
-We choose $f_{\text{low}}$~=~23~Hz, $f_{\text{high}}$~=~1024~Hz and $\Delta f$~=~1/128.
-Therefore, the length of the input waveform is 128257.
-The convolution layers have 64 filters each.
-In addition, the layers use kernels of size 3 and strides of 4, 4, 2, 2 and 2 in that respective order.
-The rectified linear unit or `ReLU' non-linear activation is applied to all the hidden layers.
+We choose $f_{\text{low}}$~=~23~Hz, $f_{\text{high}}$~=~1024~Hz and $\Delta f$~=~1/64.
+Therefore, the length of the input waveform is 64063.
+The convolution layers have 32 or 64 filters as mentioned in the table.
+In addition, the layers use kernels of size 16 and strides of 4, 4, 2, 2, and 2 in that respective order.
+The kernel weights are initialized from the {\it{He}}~Normal distribution~\cite{he2015delving}.
+The leaky rectified linear unit or `LeakyReLU' non-linear activation~($\alpha = 0.05$) is applied to all the hidden layers.
 The `softmax' function is applied to the last layer.
 The target labels are one hot encoded.
 A waveform in the frequency domain,~$h(f)$, is written as $A(f)\exp{(i\phi(f))}$ where $A$ is the Fourier amplitude or absolute value and $\phi$ is the phase or argument.
-The absolute values of the input waveforms are sufficient for the classification network.
-They are first normalized to have a unit integral value.
-The waveforms are then scaled~(with the maximum values) to lie within the range~[0,1].
-We use the cross entropy loss function and an Adam optimizer~\citep{2014arXiv1412.6980K} with a learning rate of 10$^{-5}$ for the classification network.
-5000 waveforms from each category are used for training the neural network.
-Therefore, a total of 15000 waveforms from the three categories are shuffled and used to train the classification network.
-A batch size of 32 is used to fit the network model to the training data.
-The validation data uses 2473 waveforms from each category, adding up to a total of 7419 waveforms.
-The training is initiated with the clean signals and then continued on signals with lower pSNR values (0.90, 0.75, and 0.50).
-The network is trained for 110 epochs in the case of clean signals and pSNR of 0.9.
-However, we increase the number of epochs as we decrease the pSNR value.
-For pSNR values of 0.75 and 0.5, we train the network for 150 and 200 epochs respectively.
-The results of the classification network for different pSNR values are discussed in next subsection,~\ref{subsec:results_classification}.
+The absolute and phase values of the gravitational waveforms are used as input for the classification network.
+The utilization of two input channels to the network results in the shape of the network (64063,~2).
+The first channel, or the Fourier amplitude is first normalized to have a unit integral value.
+The waveforms are then scaled~(with the maximum values) to lie within the range~[0,~1].
+The second dimension, with the phase,~$\phi$, is scaled with $\pi$, such that it lies within~[0,~1].
+We use the cross entropy loss function and an Adam optimizer~\cite{2014arXiv1412.6980K} with a learning rate of 10$^{-4}$ for the classification network.
+From all the generated signals, 66,000 waveforms from each category, i.e., a total of 198,000 waveforms from the three categories are shuffled and used to train the classification network.
+A batch size of 16 is employed to fit the network model to the training data.
+The validation data uses 9,000 waveforms from each category, adding up to a total of 27,000 waveforms.
+The training is initiated with the clean signals and then continued on signals with lower SNR values (30, 25, and 20).
+The network is trained for 15 epochs in the case of clean signals, and for 30 epochs in the case of SNR=30.
+However, we increase the number of epochs as we decrease the SNR value.
+For SNR values of 25 and 20, we train the network for 60 and 100 epochs, respectively.
+The results of the classification network for different pSNR values are discussed in the next subsection,~\ref{subsec:results_classification}.